Steinhardt School of Culture, Education, and Human Development: History

-The School was named the Steinhardt School of Education in 2001, in recognition of a US$10 million donation, the largest it has ever received, from Michael and Judy Steinhardt.
+After reverting to the prior School of Education name in 1994, the School received a US$10 million donation from Michael and Judy Steinhardt in 2001 and added the family's name to become the Steinhardt School of Education; the Steinhardts gave another $10 million gift in 2006.
 In 2007, the school was renamed the Steinhardt School of Culture, Education, and Human Development to reflect the diversity of its academic programs.